• Home

 The show begins with Lori’s chat with Jeff Dorson of the Humane Society of Louisiana, first broadcast last fall, about disaster preparedness for pets.
 Make sure you have a plan!
 Plus, we recognize National Dog Day with surprising facts about how much we love our canine companions.
 Peter then welcome Best Friends Animal Society attorney, Richard […]

-Filed Under: 2017 archive, 2017 show archive, Cats, Disasters, Dogs, General Information, Government, Law, Pet Products Tagged With: Pets, cats, Law, Dogs
+Filed Under: 2017 show archive, 2017 archive, Cats, Disasters, Dogs, General Information, Government, Law, Pet Products Tagged With: Pets, cats, Dogs, Law

 Animals Today August 5, 2017: Try a plant-based diet!
 Heartworm update.
 Animal advocates are now in Connecticut courts, an important milestone.
 Rescuing animals and kids from hot cars: new laws apply in California